-A new six-foot tall wood board fence has been constructed along the northern property line.
-This fence could be increased in height to include two feet of lattice (resulting in an eight-foot tall barrier), which is not uncommon between adjoining residential properties and which could further reduce visibility of the expansion.
+A new six foot tall wood board fence has been constructed along the northern property line.
+This fence could be increased in height to include lattice which is not uncommon between adjoining properties and which could further reduce visibility between the properties.